-WARNING Batteries produce hydrogen and oxygen gases escape through the vent/fill caps and may form an explosive atmosphere around the battery if the ventilation is poor.
+Batteries produce hydrogen and oxygen gases when charging.
+These explosive gases escape through the vent/fill caps and may form an explosive atmosphere around the battery if the ventilation is poor.
 This gas may remain around the battery for several hours after charging is completed.
 Sparks or open flames can ignite the gas and cause an explosion.

-WARNING Sulfuric acid in batteries can cause severe burns.
+WARNINGSulfuric acid in batteries can cause severe burns.
 Avoid contact with skin, eyes, or clothing.
 Wear goggles, rubber gloves and a protective apron when working with batteries.